Do solar panels work in shade?

 Address shading issues at your property

-If your rooftop is subject to shading from a tree or the branch of a tree, it may be possible to remove the offending limb.
+If your rooftop is subject to shading from a tree, or the branch of a tree, it may be possible to remove the offending limb.
 Also consider the height of the tree at maturity, as the shading may increase over time.

-Partial shading of your solar array can be mitigated with microinverters.
-Microinverters allow each solar panel to operate independently of the panel adjacent to it.
+Partial shading of your solar array can be mitigated with micro inverters.
+Micro inverters allow each solar panel to operate independently of every other panel.
 They do not operate like a typical string inverter, so if one panel is subject to shading, the other panels will not be affected and will continue to function at full capacity.

 Power optimisers are small boxes that are attached to the back of each solar panel in a system.
-Power optimises combat solar panel shading by eliminating the power mismatch between solar panels in a string.
-Solar power optimisers are similar in many ways to microinverters; only there are two key differences: they can work in conjunction with string inverters, and they are far more cost effective.
+Solar optimisers combat shading by eliminating the power mismatch between solar panels in a string.
+Solar power optimisers are similar in many ways to micro inverters; only there are two key differences: they can work in conjunction with string inverters, and they are more cost effective.

 Purchase high quality, advanced panels

-It is also possible to minimise the effect of shading by purchasing technologically advanced panels.
-The Maxeon cell technology in SunPower panels reduces the loss of output through shaded cells.
-SunPower panels are also highly efficient in unshaded conditions, but they are at the pointy end of the market in terms of price.
+It is also possible to minimise the effect of shading by purchasing higher quality panels.
+The cell technology in the best panels reduces the loss of output through shaded cells.
+SunPower, LG and REC panels all perform well in shaded conditions, but they are at the pointy end of the market in terms of price.

 Ask your installer

-A good solar installer company should be able to perform shade mapping for your rooftop to determine the impact on the system production.
+A good solar installer company should be able to perform shade mapping for your rooftop to determine the impact on the system’s production.
 The installer can then design a system that minimises the effect of shading.
-If you are